 These agencies include the Colorado Bureau of Investigation (CBI), the Colorado State Patrol (CSP), the Colorado Department of Corrections (CDOC), the Federal Bureau of Prisons (BOP), and the US Department of Justice (USDOJ).

 One of the most direct and comprehensive ways to search someone’s criminal history in Summit County and throughout Colorado is by using the Colorado Bureau of Investigation’s Internet Criminal History Check System (ICHC), which is an online public repository of criminal history arrest records for the State of Colorado.
-CBI is a division of the Colorado Department of Public Safety and serves as the custodian for criminal records information for the State of Colorado.

-• Arrest dates
+- Arrest dates

-• Arresting agencies
+- Arresting agencies

-• Charges
+- Charges

-• Arrestee’s name
+- Arrestee’s name

-• Arrestee’s physical description
+- Arrestee’s physical description

-• Docket numbers
+- Docket numbers

-• Court dispositions
+- Court dispositions

 To perform an ICHC search, the searcher needs to know the first and last name of the person about whose record they are inquiring and the searcher also needs to know that person’s correct date of birth.

-The ICHC does not include warrant information; arrests of juveniles 17 years or younger; traffic arrests for people 15 years old and under; sealed arrests; or arrests not supported by fingerprints.
+The ICHC does not include warrant information, arrests of juveniles 17 years or younger, traffic arrests for people 15 years old and under, sealed arrests, or arrests not supported by fingerprints.

 To perform an ICHC search, go to the ICHC search page and click “Individual” to begin the process.
-An ICHA search is not a free criminal record check and the searcher will need to agree to be charged $4.00 for the search, regardless of the results.
+An ICHA search is not a free criminal record check, and the searcher will need to agree to be charged $4.00 for the search, regardless of the results.
 This is the screen to begin the ICHC search:

 Another agency that holds information about criminal activity in Summit County is the Colorado State Patrol (CSP), which has jurisdiction over state roads, including state roads within Summit County.
 A searcher can request criminal case information for matters handled by CSP through the agency’s Central Records Unit (CRU).13